baldurk/renderdoc/docs/window/event_browser.rst

 The Event Browser becomes most useful when the application has user-defined annotations of sections and subsections of the frames, to allow for a more logical and ordered browsing of the frame.

 Doing this is API and platform specific.
-Example code for D3D11 is included below, using the D3DPERF library that is defined in d3d9.lib, which can still be used in D3D11.
-(The newer ID3DUserDefinedAnnotation API is also supported).
+Example code for D3D11 is included below, using the ``D3DPERF`` library that is exported by ``d3d9.dll``, which can still be used in D3D11.
+(The newer ``ID3DUserDefinedAnnotation`` API is also supported).

 .. highlight:: c++
 .. code:: c++